 The financial aid ramifications vary greatly depending upon the early admissions program you are applying under.
 When in doubt, call the admissions office of the school in question.
 They will help you clarify any details about their schools’ early admissions policies.
 For the purposes of this article, we are going to focus on the impact of binding Early Decision on financial aid.

 If you are looking to receive a merit scholarship, it is not advisable to apply under a binding early program.
 Merit aid is very competitive and many schools do not offer guaranteed merit aid.
 No matter how impressive your credentials, merit aid is not a given at most schools.

 Bottom line: if you are seriously looking for any scholarships or if need-based aid may not be enough, early decision is not the wisest move.
-Most colleges will certainly allow you to be released from your ED agreement (though they will not be happy about it).
+Most colleges will certainly allow you to be released from your ED agreement if the college is simply not affordable.
 The downside of this is that you will no longer be considered for admissions.
-In other words, you burned that bridge.

 What happens if my financial aid does NOT turn out to be enough?